MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/licensing/determine-office-license-type.md

 For more information, see [Find details for other versions of Office](https://support.microsoft.com/office/find-details-for-other-versions-of-office-8e83dd74-3b83-4528-bda6-6ff6118f8293).

-To get support for your Microsoft product, you can go to the [Office product page](https://www.office.com/?auth=1), and log in to your My [Account panel](https://account.microsoft.com/services/).
+To get support for your Microsoft product, go to the [Office product page](https://www.office.com/?auth=1), and log in to your [My Account panel](https://account.microsoft.com/services/).
 Within the panel, you can find your product details, support options, and information about any subscriptions that you have.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).